jyn514/jyn514.github.io/content/2025-05-23-technical-debt-is-different-from-technical-risk.md

 [android vulnerabilities]: https://security.googleblog.com/2024/09/eliminating-memory-safety-vulnerabilities-Android.html#:~:text=the%20math

 When people talk about "technical debt", what I am calling "technical risk", they mean "modifying the code has a very high risk"—any kind of modification has a high chance of introducing bugs, not only when adding new features but also when doing refactors and bug fixes.
-Furthermore, even the most trivial changes become painful and time-consuming, and the right tail of your time distribution increases dramatically.
+Even the most trivial changes become painful and time-consuming, and the right tail of your time distribution increases dramatically.

 Furthermore, when we say "this program has a lot of tech debt", we are implicitly arguing "the risk of a refactor is lower than the risk of it eventually breaking when we make _some other change_".
 We are *gambling* that the risk of a refactor (either in time or breakage) is worth the decreased risk going forward.